UniversalDependencies/docs/_ps/feat/PronType.md

 </tr>
 </table>
 Unlike for the first and the second person, the genitive forms are less frequent than the construction with the preposition د <i>dë</i> followed by the oblique case.
-The remote and the long proximate series miss separate genitive forms at all, using only the prepositional construction for expressing possession.
+The remote series lacks separate genitive forms at all, using only the prepositional construction for expressing possession.

+Unlike demonstrative pronouns, the personal third person pronouns lack the long variant of proximate series (see below).
+The remote series is stressed on the second syllable, not on the first one like its demonstrative counterpart.

 #### Examples